-Rehabilitation medicine, physical, occupational, and speech therapy.
+Analysis of disabilities using International Classification of Functioning, Disability and Health.
+Rehabilitation medicine including physical, occupational, and speech therapy.
 The method of 3-dimentional motion analysis in activities of daily living.
+Available programs:

-Lecture The lecture is held on biweekly Monday, 17:30-18:30.
-Seminar Tuesday 17:30-20:00 Journal Club Monday 13:00-15:00 Conference Tuesday 8:30-9:00
+Lecture Biweekly Monday, 17:30-18:30.
+Seminar Biweekly Wednesday 17:30-20:00 Journal Club Monday 7:30-8:30

-To understand the evaluation methods of activities of daily living, and to use them for the clinical practice.
+To understand the evaluation methods of disabilities and activities of daily living, and to use them for the clinical practice.